aperturerobotics/go-mysql-server/README.md

 go get github.com/dolthub/go-mysql-server@latest
 ```

+By default, `go-mysql-server` builds against a non-compatible regex
+implementation based on the Go standard library `regex.Regex`.
+This avoids a
+native ICU dependency in the default build.

-To implement ICU-compatible regexes, `go-mysql-server` has a dependency on
+To opt into ICU-compatible regexes, `go-mysql-server` has a dependency on
 [go-icu-regex](github.com/dolthub/go-icu-regex), which has a Cgo dependency on
 [ICU4C](https://unicode-org.github.io/icu/userguide/icu4c/).
 To build a project
-which depends on `go-mysql-server`, you should have a C/C++ toolchain, you
+which depends on `go-mysql-server` with the ICU-backed regex engine, you should
-should build with Cgo enabled, and you should have libicu-dev, or the
+have a C/C++ toolchain, build with Cgo enabled, install libicu-dev or the
-equivalent for your environment, installed and available to your C++ toolchain.
+equivalent for your environment, and compile with `-tags=gms_icu_regex`.

-For convenience, `go-mysql-server` also includes a non-compatible regex
-implementation based on the Go standard library `regex.Regex`.
-To build against
-that, instead of the `go-icu-regex` implementation, you must compile with
+The pure-Go regex backend also remains selectable via `-tags=gms_pure_go`, and
+`purego` builds also use the pure-Go backend automatically.
+Please note that
-`-tags=gms_pure_go`.
-Please note that some of go-mysql-server's tests do not
+some of `go-mysql-server`'s tests do not pass with the pure-Go regex backend
-pass with `-tags=gms_pure_go` and in general `gms_pure_go` is not recommended
+and in general it is not recommended for users seeking full MySQL regex
-for users seeking MySQL compatibility.
+compatibility.

 ## Using the in-memory test server